 Transfer & Career Center

-The Transfer & Career Center’s mission is to help students achieve their transfer and career goals by providing students with the tools and guidance to be successful.
-The center staff, resources, and support services enable students to identify a major or field of interest.
-The center also provides access to online tools and one-on-one assistance to help prepare students for the transfer process or explore the career trajectory of their choice.
+The Transfer Center’s mission is to help students achieve their transfer goals by providing students with the tools, resources, and guidance to be successful.
+The center supports the modalities of in-person and online services.
+The center staff assists students to identify transfer universities that align with a major of interest and provides access to web-based tools and one-on-one assistance to help prepare for the transfer process.
+The center staff can help students understand the eligibility criteria and the admissions process for CSU, UC, Private, and Out-of-State institutions.
 The center strives to provide educational equity by addressing the diverse needs of the EVC student population.
-The center staff can help students understand the eligibility criteria and the admissions process for CSU, UC, and private institutions through the use of web-based tools and resources.
-The center is also a place to explore careers, choose a major, research and apply for jobs & internships, prepare for interviews, and connect with employers.

 Resources Available in the Center